What we know about Texas shooting suspect

 The suspect had planned to take his own life, say investigators, but he ultimately gave himself up.

-And yet there were many other signs that Dimitrios Pagourtzis was a regular, outgoing teenager full of promise, and had been expected to graduate in 2019.
+And yet there were many other signs that Dimitrios Pagourtzis was a regular, outgoing teenager full of promise.

 School officials say he was previously on the school's "honour roll" of high-achievers, and was expected to graduate in 2019.